Shyngys001/BookStore-Management-System/README.md

 TODO: Explanation of why the structure follows normal forms

-<b> To normalize tables into 3NF, we need to follow the following steps:</b>
+<b> To normalize tables into 3NF, we need to follow the following steps: </b>

-1.Identify the functional dependencies
+1. Identify the functional dependencies<br>
-2.Remove the partial dependencies
+2. Remove the partial dependencies<br>
-3.Remove the transitive dependencies
+3. Remove the transitive dependencies<br>

 <b>Table</b>: <code>Publisher</code>